CTXz/TinyWS2812/readme.md

 #include <ws2812.h>
 ```

-This header exposes the interface of the WS2812 driver, in other words, it provides you with all of the relevant functions to drive WS2812 devices.
+This header exposes the interface of the WS2812 library, in other words, it provides you with all of the relevant functions to drive WS2812 devices.

 Following the header inclusion, we define some fixed macro parameters that you must adjust to your own setup.